Drive sales on autopilot with ecommerce-focused features

 “Hey, we remember you — here’s a discount for an upcoming sale!”

 Businesses have data about their subscribers in CRMs, so they can make automated emails super relevant.
-Many businesses do that well: automated emails get 300% more clicks than promotional messages.
+Many businesses do that well: compared to campaign emails, automated emails caused a jump in open rates from 25.2% to 42.1%, click rates from 1.5% to 5.4%, and nearly four times higher conversion rates.

 While social media platforms excel at engagement and brand awareness, they generally lag behind email marketing in direct conversion metrics.
-The ROI difference alone is not the only metric that proves how email marketing outperforms social media:
+The ROI difference alone isn’t the only metric that proves how email marketing outperforms social media:

 Boost performance metrics